 The University shall develop an agenda to support the professional and personal development of the Creator/Inventor/Enabler through (i) taking into account the IP created and commercialised in the assessment of staff performance; and according them opportunities to undertake trainings, sabbaticals, and local and international exchanges in their related Research field or in IP management and knowledge transfer.
 The University shall also recognize and immortalize in a befitting manner, the Creators/Inventors / Enablers of the University's IP assets, based on their respective levels of contribution.
-9.4.2 Shares from a Commercialization Body or other licensce i.
-The share from the revenue formula outlined in Article 9.2.6 shall not be affected where equity is granted to Creator/Inventor/Enabler in a commercialization entity that licenses the University IP created by the Creator/ Inventor /Enabler

-In a case where the University is given or receives shares in a licensee ii. entity, which is a commercialisation entity in respect of an IP license, the University will hold such shares until liquidation, after which the University will share the income in line with the revenue sharing formula in Article 9.2.6.
+- 9.4.2 Shares from a Commercialization Body or other licensce - i.
+The share from the revenue formula outlined in Article 9.2.6 shall not be affected where equity is granted to Creator/Inventor/Enabler in a commercialization entity that licenses the University IP created by the Creator/Inventor/Enabler - In a case where the University is given or receives shares in a licensee entity, which is a commercialisation entity in respect of an IP license, University will hold such shares until liquidation, after which the University will share the income in line with the revenue sharing formula in Article 9.2.6.
 Alternatively, the University may elect to issue the shares from the licensee entity to the Creators/Inventors /Enablers using the distribution formula in Article 9.2.6 iii.
-The Creators/Inventors /Enablers are still eligible to their any other revenue under the spite of share of IP license, in their benefitted having from the shares in respect of Article 9.4.3.2
+Creators/Inventors /Enablers are still eligible their share of any other revenue IΡ under the license, in of their benefitted 9.4.3.2 having from the shares in respect of Article